ScotRail confirms high-speed plan delays

 He said ScotRail had achieved a 70% reduction in so-called "skip-stopping" - the controversial practice of trains missing out some stops in order to improve punctuality - in the past four weeks.

-And he said the introduction of the "iconic, high-speed" Hitachi trains in the coming months would create a "a genuine intercity rail network for Scotland" and "transform the quality and the capacity of Scotland's railway".
+And he said the introduction of the "iconic, high-speed" InterCity trains in the coming months would create a "a genuine intercity rail network for Scotland" and "transform the quality and the capacity of Scotland's railway".